ano/Docker-on-Turnkeylinux-Core/README.md

-# Install on TurnkeyLinux Core
+# Setting Up a Docker Host Server on TurnkeyLinux Core
 Installing Docker on TurnkeyLinux Core and enabling access by various Docker GUI tools

 ```bash